spine-tools/MopoHeatSectorDataProcessing/output/README.md

 Instead, their demands are based on neighbouring countries and scaled based on population.

 Produced by `demand_scaling.ipynb` with more details on how the Hotmaps data is extended, aggregated, and aggregated.

+## `simplified_capacities_with_decommissioning_MW.csv`

+Further processed simplified existing capacities from `scenario_estimated_existing_capacities_MW` for Mopo WP5.
+Unlike the aforementioned file, the future capacities here are not based on the [Hotmaps project results](https://gitlab.com/hotmaps?page=1) except for the first year.
+Instead, the capacities for the remaining years are estimated based on approximate decommissioning rates calculated from the `lifetime_y` parameter in the `heating_technology_params.csv`.

+Also note that these capacities are totals over the `building_category` and heating/DHW `demand`.
+`demand_category` and cooling `demand` are still separate due to different `technology` serving them, although `cooling` demand is omitted due to unclear lifetime parameters.
+The `scenario` is currently selected as `current`.

+Produced by `process_capacity_data.ipynb`.